Scott McClanahan

 Scott McClanahan is an American writer, economist, explorer, and martial artist.
 He lives in Beckley, West Virginia and is the author of eight books.
-His most recent book, The Sarah Book, was featured in Rolling Stone, Village Voice, and Playboy.
-NPR called the book "brave, triumphant and beautiful — it reads like a fever dream, and it feels like a miracle."
+His book, The Sarah Book, was featured in Rolling Stone, Village Voice, and Playboy.
 McClanahan is also a co-founder of Holler Presents, a West Virginia-based production and small press company.

+Early life

+McClanahan grew up in Rainelle, West Virginia.

 Career

 In 2010, McClanahan made Dzanc Books' list of "20 Writers Worth Watching," which was a response to the New Yorkers earlier "20 Under 40" list.
 He is burly and built like a "smallish linebacker."

 Pittsburgh City Papers Bill O'Driscoll wrote McClanahan's stories read "like a modern Gogol gone small-town U.S.A."

 In the summer of 2012, Lazy Fascist Press published The Collected Works of Scott McClanahan, reissuing the first two Stories collections.

 Two more books, Crapalachia and Hill William, were published by Two Dollar Radio and Tyrant Books, respectively, in 2013.

-A two volume compilation of McClanahan's interviews entitled SM: The Collected Interviews Volumes 1 and 2 is forthcoming.

 McClanahan won Philadelphia's third Literary Death Match on May 23, 2012.

 In 2014, McClanahan and his Holler Presents partner, Chris Oxley, released a limited edition vinyl single by their band, Holler Boys, on Fat Possum Records.